European hotels mostly empty in June, reveals global chain

 The company is promising “a new Luxury & Lifestyle collection brand,” which it expects to grow to 100 hotels within 10 years.

+Rooms at the four-star Holiday Inn Regent’s Park are being sold for tonight for £82 by an online travel agent, about one-third of the rate that would normally be expected in mid-August.

-The chief executive, Keith Barr, said: “Trading improved significantly during the first half of 2021, with travel demand returning strongly as vaccines roll out, restrictions ease, and economic activity rebuilds.
+But the chief executive, Keith Barr, said: “Trading improved significantly during the first half of 2021, with travel demand returning strongly as vaccines roll out, restrictions ease, and economic activity rebuilds.

 “We are now seeing more group activity and corporate bookings start to come back.